Fort Portal Discovery Experience

 The park was declared a national park / a protected area in 1993, and you will be overwhelmed by its diversity in species such as birds, mammals,and flora and fauna.
 It’s has a record of over 400 species, and it’s no doubt one of the richest areas of floral and fauna diversity in Africa.
 The park lies in the Albertine rift, which is the western branch of the East African rift.
 Over 60 mammals including hippos, leopards and forest buffaloes are sheltered in this park, 8 primate species and over 200 butterfly species.

-A community guided walk can also be arranged, to visit the locals who are mainly farmers and small animal hunters to understand their lifestyle and traditions.
+A community guided walk can also be arranged, to visit the locals who are mainly farmers to understand their lifestyle and traditions.

 After the activity we shall return to accommodation or continue our discovery by visiting Queen Elizabeth National park, staying overnight.

 Named after Queen Elizabeth the second, the park is known for its magnificent wild life including elephants, leopards, hippopotamus,chimpanzees and lions.
 It’s a home to 95 species of mammals and over 450 species of birds.
-The Ishasha area in the park is famous for the tree-climbing lions whose males sport black manes, a characteristic unique to them.
+The Ishasha area in the park is famous for the tree-climbing lions, a characteristic unique to them.
 Volcanic features include volcanic cones and deep crater lakes such as the Katwe craters from which salt is extracted.

-We shall do a game drive and later go on a boat cruise on the Kazinga Channel to spot more animals such as the hippos, warthogs, and birds.
+We shall do a game drive and later go on a boat cruise on the Kazinga Channel to search for more animals such as the hippos, warthogs, and birds.
 The channel connects the two lakes Edward and George.
 Stay overnight at a lodge inside the park.

 Return to Kampala!